cavemandaveman/ansible-role-docker/README.md

 (Used only for RedHat/CentOS.)
 You can enable the Edge or Test repo by setting the respective vars to `1`.

+### Daemon Configuration

+You can customize daemon configuration by creating a YAML structure of options under `docker_daemon_config`.
+For a list of available options, check the [dockerd docs](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).
+By default, it is set to configure devicemapper storage with direct-lvm for CentOS.

+    docker_configure_daemon_deb: false
+    docker_configure_daemon_rh: true

+Set to true if the configuration should be used for Debian/Ubuntu or RHEL/CentOS hosts, respectively.

 ## Dependencies

 None.